LordFrz/GitGud/README.md

 **Burst Mode**

 Set the time between shots, and how many shots per click.
-The M92 for example will dump it magazine in 1.2s if configured correctely.
+The M92, for example, will dump it magazine in 1.2s if configured correctly.
 (15 shots, at 80ms intervals)

-**Supports any sesitivity**
+**Supports any sensitivity**

-While defualts are optimized for Rust ingame sesitivity of 1, you may set your prefered sesitivity in the GUI and all values will be adjusted accordigly.
+While defaults are optimized for Rust in-game sensitivity of 1, you may set your preferred sensitivity in the GUI and all values will be adjusted accordingly.

 **GUI Images**